 Introduction

-In recent years, a considerable amount of research and development have been done on the use of supernumerary robotic limbs (SRLs) for “body augmentation.”
-In previous studies, robotic technology, especially wearable robotics, was developed as prosthesis for rehabilitation purposes.
-SRL aims to provide its users with additional capabilities, enabling them to accomplish tasks that a person would otherwise be incapable of performing.
-In this respect, SRL is different from other types of existing wearable robots.
-A lightweight, sufficient torque, and highly maneuverable SRL developed by Vernonia et al. [1] is one such classic example.
-Such robots were aimed for usage in any context, helping individuals to perform both household chores and improving industrial productivity.
+In recent years, there has been a considerable amount of research and development on the use of supernumerary robotic limbs (SRLs) for ‘body augmentation’.
+In previous studies, robotic technology, especially wearable robots, has been developed for use as prostheses for rehabilitation purposes.
+An SRL aims to provide its users with additional capabilities, enabling them to accomplish tasks that they would otherwise be incapable of performing.
+In this respect, an SRL is different from other types of existing wearable robots; a lightweight, sufficient torque and a highly manoeuvrable SRL developed by Vernonia et al. [1] is a classic example.
+These robots can be used in any context, from helping individuals to perform household chores to improving industrial productivity.

-To effectively assist in daily chores (opening an umbrella, stirring a pot, etc.), users require an interface that indicates the target point location to the end effector of the SRL without requiring him/her to interrupt his/her actions.
+To effectively assist in routine tasks (e.g. opening an umbrella or stirring a pot), users require an interface that indicates the target point location to the end effector of the SRL without requiring them to interrupt their actions.
 However, such a method has not yet been established.
-Parietti et al. [2,3] developed a manipulation technique in which the operator's movements were monitored by a robot, following which the robot arm correspondingly performed those movements.
-Iwasaki et al. [4] proposed an interface that allowed the operator to actively control the SRL by using the orientation of the face.
-Furthermore, Sasaki et al. [5] developed a manipulation method that enabled more complicated operations of the robot arm by using the user’s legs as the controllers.
-Previous studies have overlooked the balance between ensuring motion freedom of the operator’s limbs and providing detailed instructions to the SRL.
-There are further challenges with respect to multitasking in the context of daily life.
-Therefore, in this study, we propose a method for manipulating SRLs, so that two parallel tasks do not interfere with each other, and evaluate their usefulness.
+Parietti et al. [2],[3] developed a manipulation technique in which the operator's movements were monitored by a robot, following which the robotic arm performed the corresponding movements.
+Iwasaki et al. [4] proposed an interface that allowed the operator to actively control the SRL by using the orientation of the face, while Sasaki et al. [5] developed a manipulation method that enabled more complicated operations of the robotic arm with the user’s legs as the controllers.
+Previous studies have overlooked the balance between ensuring the operator’s limbs move freely and providing detailed instructions to the SRL, and there are further challenges with respect to multitasking in the context of daily life.
+Therefore, in this study, a method for manipulating SRLs so that two parallel tasks do not interfere with each other is proposed and then evaluated for its usefulness.

-In this study, we conducted a two-stage experiment.
-This section describes the hypothesis of the whole method, and Section 2 presents the method of position instruction along with its experimental results and discussion.
-In Section 3, we propose a manipulation method that includes postural instructions and present the experimental results and discussion.
-Next, a discussion of the two experiments is provided.
-Finally, Section 4 presents the limitations and comparisons with other similar methods, and Section 5 presents the conclusions.
+In the present study, a two-stage experiment was conducted.
+This section describes the hypothesis of the method, and Section 2 presents the method for position instruction along with the experimental results.
+In Section 3, a manipulation method that includes posture instructions is proposed and the experimental results are presented, and the two experiments are then discussed.
+Section 4 presents comparisons with other similar methods and discusses the limitations, and finally, Section 5 presents the conclusions.

-The following two elements are considered essential for achieving daily support for parallel works:
+The following two elements are considered essential for achieving daily support for parallel tasks:

-Undisturbed movement of the operator's limbs
+undisturbed movement of the operator's limbs,

-Indication of spatial position and posture
+an indication of spatial position and posture.

-Till date, several hands-free interfaces have been proposed to satisfy requirement 1).
-Some of them are operated by the tongue [6], eye movement [7], and voice [8], and are used for either screen control or robot manipulation (or both).
+To date, several hands-free interfaces have been proposed to satisfy requirement 1, with some operated by the tongue [6], eye movement [7] or voice [8] and used for either screen control or robot manipulation (or both).
 Methods to control robotic limbs with brain waves [9] are also being investigated.

-However, this study focuses on requirement 2) mentioned above and the construction of a more intuitive instructional method.
-When the operator provides directions related to a 3D space location, he/she must accurately indicate the target point.
-The range of the field-of-view, within which a person can perceive the shape and position of an object, is as narrow as 15 ° from the point of view [10].
-Hence, a compensatory action of directing the face and gaze in the instructional space is necessary for spatial position instructions.
-Therefore, this interface takes advantage of the compensatory action of turning the face and uses it as an instruction method.
+However, this study focuses on requirement 2 and the construction of a more intuitive instructional method.
+When the operator provides directions related to a 3D-space location, they must accurately indicate the target point.
+The field of view, within which a person can perceive the shape and position of an object, is as narrow as 15 ° from the target point [10]; hence, to compensate, it is necessary to direct the face and gaze in the instructional space to provide spatial position instructions.
+The interface proposed in this study takes advantage of this compensatory action and uses it as an instruction method.